hubtype/botSON/source/index.html.md

 Name of the next state in the flow of the bot.
 For a conditional next_step (i.e. jumping to different states depending of variables) see [templating](#templating).

+### Implicit states

+There are some implicit states that are always defined under the hood.
+You can always redefine these states in your code in order to customize their default behaviour.

+* `input_failure`: The chatbot jumps to this state when the user fails to give an appropiate answer after N attempts.
+This can be controlled using the global setting `input_retry`.

+* `external_request_failure`: The chatbot jumps to this state when it fails to make an http request.
+This can be triggered for a variety of reasons, for example, if the request took too long or the response code was ouside the 2XX range.

+* `fallback_instruction`: The chatbot jumps to this state when it encounters a `next_step` statement that points to a label that doesn't exist.
+This can happen when you define a dynamic `next_step` using some templating expression like `my_state_{{option}}` and the variable `option` is not defined.

+* `loop_overflow`: The chatbot jumps to this state when it's been jumping from state to state N times without finding any "input" statement which makes the bot to pause and wait for user input.
+This is needed in order to prevent infinite loops where state A has a next_step to state B and vice versa.
+You can set the max number of iterations using the global setting `max_loop`, but it can't be higher than 50.

 #Context

 > The context is just a set of variables that can contain any JSON type